Keto Pancakes with Almond Flour (Moist and Fluffy)

 Should I Add Cream Cheese or Cottage Cheese?

-Cottage cheese or cream cheese can be used to make; however, the benefits vary slightly based on your nutrient, flavor, and texture preferences:
+Cottage cheese or cream cheese can be used; however, the benefits vary slightly based on your nutrient, flavor, and texture preferences:

-- Cream Cheese: Slightly dense, creamy, and smooth.
+- Keto pancakes with cream cheese: Slightly dense, creamy, and smooth.
 Cream cheese is low in carbohydrates and high in fat, making it an ideal choice for decadent keto pancakes.
 For richness and creamy texture, use cream cheese.

-- Cottage Cheese: More protein, lighter, and fluffier.
+- Keto pancakes with cottage cheese: More protein, lighter, and fluffier.
 It remains keto-friendly, albeit with a slight increase in carbohydrates.
 For a lighter, higher-protein pancake, use cottage cheese.

 Other Keto Recipes to Try